Encanto (soundtrack): Songs

 "What Else Can I Do?" is a "Shakira-esque" rock ballad.
-Mostly sung by Guerrero, the song sees Isabela free herself of the "need to be perfect".
+Mostly sung by Guerrero, the song shows Isabela free herself of the "need to be perfect".
 "Dos Oruguitas" is a violin-driven acoustic ballad.
 Miranda stated it was the hardest song to write and that it became his first song written entirely in Spanish-language.
 To make it sound like an authentic Colombian folk song, Miranda insisted on writing the song first in Spanish, rather than writing first in English and translating into Spanish later.
 It was recorded by Colombian singer-songwriter Sebastián Yatra.
 Miranda looked to songwriters like Joan Manuel Serrat and Antônio Carlos Jobim for the song's inspiration.
 "Dos Oruguitas" plays when Alma Madrigal, Mirabel's maternal grandmother ("Abuela") and the matriarch of the family, loses her husband Pedro while fleeing gunmen involved in an armed conflict.
 It is regarded as the emotional centerpiece of the album.
 "All of You" is the final musical number, sung by the entire cast.
 It is a culmination of melodies and musical sections from all of its preceding songs.
 "Colombia, Mi Encanto" is a non-diegetic track sung by Carlos Vives.
 It is an upbeat, radio-friendly dance-pop tune intended as a tribute to Colombia.
 It is played twice in the film: when Antonio Madrigal, Mirabel's cousin, gets his gift and again from the film's closing scenes to the ending credits.